Mixed Media

 These two form a mini-series.
 Using modern collages, I visualised the opening lines of this poem from 诗经 (Shijing, i.e. Classic of Poetry, the oldest existing collection of Chinese poetry from 1100BC-700BC), translated as "uphill stands a mulberry, in the marsh lies a lotus."
 And specifically, 秦始皇帝(i.e. the first emperor of China and founder of the Qin Dynasty) named his eldest son 扶苏 (reads as fúsū), probably wishing him to be as upright, capable and thriving as a mulberry tree in bloom.

-IV.
 Soar / 一鸣惊人

 三年不翅,将以长羽翼;不飞不鸣,将以观民则。虽无飞,飞必冲天;虽无鸣,鸣必惊人。 《韩非子.喻老》